oguimbal/jcool-docs/demander/push-mediation.md

 A complete list of our existing variables [can be found here](/known-variables.md).
 To know which variables you should send for a specific litigation, contact us.

+Variables are facts that will be discussed one by one during the mediation process with the opponent.
+As such, the "variables" you provide here are only *your version* of the facts, which the opponent will be able to challenge.

 ?> Each fact has its own type.
 Check the [existing variables](/known-variables.md) for details.

 ?> `Document` are variables which are a bit special, check the [Upload documents](/general/documents.md) section to learn how to upload them.

 # "Claims" and when to provide them

-Claims are the demands of the dispute.
+Claims are the demands you are asking to your opponent.
 Claims are either calculated by justice.cool system based on the facts provided, or given manually.

 Claims can be of two types:
 - monetary: the demand is a compensation, with a specified amount
-- service: the demand is the execution of a service / reparation, with a specified delay to be executed
+- service: the demand is the execution of a service / reparation, within a specified deadline.

+Once all facts have been discussed and negociated between you and your opponent, you will have to discuss the claims (the amount or the delay), and negociate them in order to find an amicable solution.

-[**Optional**]You can manually specify claims for each demander.
+You can **optionnaly** manually specify claims for each demander.
 Doing so, you can enforce justice.cool to take claims into account that might not have been created automatically (when updateMode: auto).

-To better understand how claims are created, you have to understand 3 parameters:
+To better understand how claims are created and later updated during mediation, you have to understand 3 parameters:

-- When creating the dispute, you specify a global parameter `updateMode`: It defines how "automatic" claims are created and deleted.
+- When creating the dispute, you specify a global parameter `updateMode`: It defines how "automatic" claims are created and deleted during the mediation.
 - Additionaly, you can provide two options on each claim you create manually:
     * `eligibilityMode`: It overrides the global `updateMode` for the given claim, thus defining if justice.cool is in charge of creating/deleting this claim when needed.
     * `compensationMode`: It tells justice.cool how the amount of this claim must be computed.